Carelon Medical Benefits Management clinical appropriateness guidelines and cancer treatment pathways

 Carelon applies objective and evidence-based criteria, and takes individual circumstances and the local delivery system into account when determining the medical appropriateness of health care services.
 The Carelon Guidelines are just guidelines for the provision of specialty health services.
 These criteria are designed to guide both providers and reviewers to the most appropriate services based on a patient’s unique circumstances.
 In all cases, clinical judgment consistent with the standards of good medical practice should be used when applying the Guidelines.
 Guideline determinations are made based on the information provided at the time of the request.
 It is expected that medical necessity decisions may change as new information is provided or based on unique aspects of the patient’s condition.
 The treating clinician has final authority and responsibility for treatment decisions regarding the care of the patient and for justifying and demonstrating the existence of medical necessity for the requested service.
 The Guidelines are not a substitute for the experience and judgment of a physician or other health care professionals.
 Any clinician seeking to apply or consult the Guidelines is expected to use independent medical judgment in the context of individual clinical circumstances to determine any patient’s care or treatment.

 The Guidelines do not address coverage, benefit or other plan specific issues.
 Applicable federal and state coverage mandates take precedence over these clinical guidelines, and in the case of reviews for Medicare Advantage Plans, the Guidelines are only applied where there are not fully established CMS criteria.
 If requested by a health plan, Carelon will review requests based on health plan medical policy/guidelines in lieu of the Carelon Guidelines.
-Pharmaceuticals, radiotracers, or medical devices used in any of the diagnostic or therapeutic interventions listed in the Guidelines must be FDA approved or conditionally approved for the intended use.
-However, use of an FDA approved or conditionally approved product does not constitute medical necessity or guarantee reimbursement by the respective health plan.
+Use of an FDA approved or conditionally approved product does not constitute medical necessity or guarantee reimbursement by the respective health plan.

 The Guidelines may also be used by the health plan or by Carelon for purposes of provider education, or to review the medical necessity of services by any provider who has been notified of the need for medical necessity review, due to billing practices or claims that are not consistent with other providers in terms of frequency or some other manner.